-I am the Afghanistan Blogging Fellow for The Seminal and Brave New Foundation.
-You can read my work on The Seminal or at Rethink Afghanistan.
+I am the Afghanistan Blogging Fellow for Brave New Foundation.
+You can read my work on Firedoglake or at Rethink Afghanistan.
 The views expressed below are my own.
 Something very interesting has been happening with conservatives lately.
 They’re turning against the war…

 Joe Klein urges Obama to play chicken with Congress over the war in Afghanistan.